dzooli/tvtrader/README.md

 - Display latest alerts on the Web UI
 - Easy connection of external trading strategy alerts
 - REST API (start the backend and go to [http://localhost:8089/swagger] for details)

+### Distributor features

+- Use Websocket as a source
+- Use dynamically loaded distribution targets
+  - Example target implementation is included
+  - More is on way

 ### Example Grafana dashboard